 After all, you have to have a fried Oreo in the building where the Oreo was invented, right??

-Other foods included biscuits with marmalade, candies and dried fruit, Italian sandwiches, pizza, meat pies and ice cream.
-I was so full afterwards and swore I would not need to eat for a month.
+Other foods included biscuits with marmalade, candies and dried fruit, Italian sandwiches, pizza, meat pies, and ice cream.
+Afterward, I was so full I swore I wouldn’t need to eat for a month.
 If this is your situation as well, meander over to the High Line Hotel and check out its urban sanctuary!